rcalixte/wayland-book/src/introduction/high-level-design.md

 libwayland the most commonly used implementation of the Wayland protocol, is written in C, and handles much of the low-level wire protocol.
-It also provides a tool which generate high-level code from Wayland protocol definitions (which are XML files).
+It also provides a tool which generates high-level code from Wayland protocol definitions (which are XML files).
 We will be discussing libwayland in detail in chapter 1.3, and throughout this book.